 Researchers are investigating whether the following hormone, dietary, and herbal supplements are effective in treating ADHD:

 Melatonin is a hormone that regulates the sleep-wake cycle.
-It might be useful for the subset of children with ADHD who experts believe experience sleep disturbances.
+It might be useful for the subset of children with ADHD who

 In many cases, sleep disturbances are a side effect of stimulant medications that doctors prescribe to treat ADHD.
 Stimulants work by increasing activity in both the brain and central nervous system.